STRIVE: Structured Spatiotemporal Exploration for Reinforcement Learning in Video Question Answering: Related Work

 Reinforcement learning (RL) has become the standard post-training paradigm for aligning large language models (LLMs) with human preferences~\cite{stiennon2020learning,ouyang2022training,rafailov2023direct}.
 Methods such as PPO~\cite{schulman2017proximal}, DPO~\cite{rafailov2023direct}, and GRPO~\cite{shao2024deepseekmath} have significantly enhanced reasoning capabilities.
 Building on this success, RL is increasingly being applied to large multimodal models (LMMs).
 In particular, GRPO has emerged as a favored approach for multimodal alignment, as it enables memory-efficient, group-wise optimization over multiple responses.

 Recent efforts have specifically adapted GRPO to tackle the unique challenges of video understanding and temporal reasoning.
 For instance, ArrowRL~\cite{xue2025arrowrl} introduces a ``reverse reward'' mechanism that encourages models to distinguish forward from reversed video sequences, instilling an Arrow-of-Time awareness.
 Similarly, Video-R1~\cite{feng2025videor1} proposes T-GRPO, which contrasts reasoning performance on ordered versus shuffled frames to enhance temporal perception.
 Extending this temporal focus, Time-R1~\cite{wang2025timer1} formulates an RL-based framework specifically for temporal video grounding.
 To stabilize training in these complex temporal settings, DeepVideo-R1~\cite{deepvideo2025r1} introduces Reg-GRPO, a regression-style variant paired with difficulty-aware video augmentations to mitigate vanishing advantages.
-Beyond temporal alignment, complementary works have explored advanced reward shaping and explicit reasoning strategies to improve overall video comprehension.
+A closely related emerging trend utilizes visual noise injection to enhance policy exploration.
+For example, NoisyRollout~\cite{liu2025noisyrollout} mixes training trajectories from clean and distorted images using a noise annealing schedule to inject perceptual diversity without altering the RL objective.
+Similarly, NoisyGRPO~\cite{qiu2025noisygrpo} perturbs visual inputs with Gaussian noise and employs a Bayesian advantage estimation framework to explicitly encourage LMMs to favor visually grounded reasoning over noisy trajectories.
+Beyond temporal alignment and noise injection, complementary works have explored advanced reward shaping and explicit reasoning strategies to improve overall video comprehension.
 On the algorithmic side, R1-ShareVL~\cite{yao2025sharevl} expands each query into variants and hierarchically shares advantages, while VideoChat-R1~\cite{li2025videochatr1} leverages multi-task reinforcement fine-tuning for joint spatiotemporal perception.
 Concurrently, models are being trained to actively filter visual information; Chain-of-Frames~\cite{ghazanfari2025chainofframes} leverages step-by-step reasoning to dynamically select relevant frames, and VideoAuto-R1~\cite{liu2026videoautor1} employs an adaptive strategy to autonomously determine when such explicit reasoning is required before generating an answer.